nchuluda/PhotoCloudkit/README.md

 Photos on CloudKit server are fetched and displayed to the user.

-If cloning this project, make sure to set up a CloudKit container in XCode.
+If cloning this project, make sure to set up a CloudKit container in XCode before running the app.